uxking/wordpress-image/README.md

 Start the container via:

-`docker run -id --name wordpress -p 80 awksed/wordpress-image`
+`docker run -id --name wordpress -p 8080:80 awksed/wordpress-image`

+Apache is listening on port 80 of the container, so you will need to expose port 80.

+Ports are in the format of: `<localhost port>:<container port>`